jenkinsci/maven-plugin/README.md

 [JENKINS-28294](https://issues.jenkins-ci.org/browse/JENKINS-28294)

-**If Jenkins detects that you are trying to use a JDK older than the master prerequisite, it automatically reconfigure your build to use the JDK on which your agent is running.** It displays in your build logs a message like :
+**If Jenkins detects that you are trying to use a JDK older than the controller prerequisite, it automatically reconfigure your build to use the JDK on which your agent is running.** It displays in your build logs a message like :